Plot Your Novel with the Three-Act Structure

 Where in the world are we?
 When in time are we?
 What do we need to know about this world and the main character?
 Week one will dig into worldbuilding and the major turning points in act one—the inciting incident and the first plot point.
 We’ll explore how those points catapult your protagonist and reader into the story.

-Assignment: Add to outline, focusing on act two.
+HOMEWORK: Add to outline, focusing on the first half of act two.

-Week three will rip your heart out as we explore the pre-climax, or all is lost section, how losing everything challenges your protagonist, and then the last two elements of the three-act structure—the climax and the denouement.
+Week five will rip your heart out as we explore the pre-climax, or all is lost section, and how losing everything challenges your protagonist, before jumping into the last two elements of the three-act structure—the climax and the denouement.
 We’ll cover how the previous events in the story have built to the final epic moment for the protagonist, and how to guide the reader out of the story.

 Student Feedback for Denise Santomauro: